yapcheahshen/kage-engine/docs/classes/Polygon.md

 Represents a single contour of a rendered glyph.

+A contour that a Polygon represents is a closed curve made up of straight line segments or quadratic Bézier curve segments.
+A Polygon is represented as a series of [Point](../interfaces/Point.md)'s, each of which is an on-curve point or an off-curve point.
+Two consecutive on-curve points define a line segment.
+A sequence of two on-curve points with an off-curve point in between defines a curve segment.
+The last point and the first point of a Polygon define a line segment that closes the loop (if the two points differ).

 It internally maintains the coordinate values with original precision as set by the constructor, [set](Polygon.md#set), [push](Polygon.md#push) or [unshift](Polygon.md#unshift) methods, but the [array](Polygon.md#array) getter or [get](Polygon.md#get) method returns the values rounded